m3db/m3/docs/operational_guide/namespace_configuration.md

 #### Recommended (Easy way)

 The recommended way to add a namespace to M3DB is to use our `api/v1/database/namespace` endpoint.
-This API abstracts over a lot of the complexity of configuring a namespace and require only two pieces of configuration to be provided: the `name` of the namespace, as well as its `retention_time`.
+This API abstracts over a lot of the complexity of configuring a namespace and requires only two pieces of configuration to be provided: the `name` of the namespace, as well as its `retention_time`.

 For example, the following CURL: